How Much Does A Swim Spa Really Cost?

 Swim spas are normally considered luxury items with high end models even reaching up to $60,000.
 Most swim spas are made of molded acrylic and part of the high cost goes into the process of putting in numerous jets to mimic a smoother and more natural water flow.
 A lot of work also needs to go into making the mold inside the shell as ergonomic and comfortable as possible.
 You can expect an average decent quality swim spa to cost at least $20,000.

 Not all swim spas use the acrylic tub model.
 There are popular swim spa brands like SwimEx or Endless Pool that use a fiberglass or steel tub.
+The endless pool price can reflect the advanced technology and materials used in these models.
 The advantage of these pools is they use a motor to generate an artificial current instead of jets.
 These motors give much better resistance then jet based swim spas but they are loud, generate a lot of turbulence and limit the types of swimming strokes you can use.
 It costs a lot to test, build, and develop these types of swim spas so the high price tag is understandable.

 Swim spas are a great product.
 They have a lot of functionality, look very elegant, and do what they do very well.
 Overall it is a fantastic package, but there are some areas where our humble therapy pools actually outshine them and let you do things you normally would not be able to do even with a high end swim spa.